jacquesramphal/ui-dev-docs/workflow_new.md

 <details>
   <summary><strong>Test locally</strong></summary>

-* Before running the build, check for new packages on upstream/master (from other dev tickets for eg.)
+* Before running the build, check for new packages on origin (from other dev tickets for eg.)

 `yarn install`

 * Remove shared cache files.

-`yarn cache clean`
+`yarn clean`

 * Build the site.